Avatar

 From Pawns to Promises: A Developer's Journey Back to the Board

 Those summer days in Khartoum were filled with the rhythm of lessons, sports, and quiet moments at the chessboard.
-Chess wasn't just another activity—it was a mental escape, a strategic battle sandwiched between English classes and the heat of the afternoon sun.
-Little did I know, those early moves would lay the foundation for something much bigger.
-Decades later, the game of kings and queens called me back, this time with a new goal in mind: could I build my own chess platform?
+Chess wasn't just an activity; it was a mental escape, a strategic battle sandwiched between English classes and the heat of the afternoon sun.
+I didn't know it then, but those early moves were laying the foundation for something much bigger.

 The Opening Moves: Choosing the Right Pieces